Cleon Throckmorton: Marriages

-Throckmorton's first wife was Katherine "Kat" Mullen.
-A model and sketch artist, Mullen was a frequent habitué of Throckmorton's speakeasy known as "The Kat" in Washington, D.C., and was also known for her radio performances as a singer and ukulele player with the Crandall Saturday Nighters.
-Throckmorton likely divorced Mullen before he permanently relocated from Washington, D.C. to New York City.
+Throckmorton's first wife was Kathryn Marie "Kat" Mullin (1902–1994).
+A model, sketch artist and later costume designer, Mullin was a frequent habitué of Throckmorton's speakeasy known as "The Kat" in Washington, D.C., and she was known for her radio and stage performances as a singer and ukulele player with the Crandall Saturday Nighters.
+For her stage performances, she was billed as "The Girl With the Million Dollar Legs."
+When not performing, she was a renowned expert in women's saber fencing and gave public exhibitions.

+After four years of marriage, Kathryn sued Cleon for divorce on December 17, 1926, after catching him in an extramarital affair with an unidentified woman—possibly silent movie actress Juliet Brenon—in their Greenwich Village apartment in New York City.
+Kathryn's friend, African-American stage actress Blanche Dunn, served as a witness on her behalf in the divorce suit.
+Cleon did not contest the divorce, and Kathryn did not seek alimony.
+After her uncontested divorce from Throckmorton, Kathryn married New York Daily News political journalist John Parsons O'Donnell on May 6, 1927, in a civil ceremony, but they divorced shortly thereafter in 1929.

-On March 13, 1927, Throckmorton married his second wife, silent movie actress Juliet Brenon (1895–1979).
-The Brenons were a musical and theatrical family; her father Algernon had been a music critic, and her uncle Herbert Brenon was a prolific film director who directed the first cinematic adaptation of The Great Gatsby (1926).
+Immediately after his divorce from Kathryn Mullin, Throckmorton married his second wife, silent movie actress Juliet Brenon (1895–1979) on March 13, 1927.
+The Brenons were a musical and theatrical family; her father Algernon had been a music critic, and her uncle Herbert Brenon was a prolific film director who directed the first cinematic adaptation of The Great Gatsby in 1926.
 Juliet's sister Aileen (1894–1967) was a music critic and theatrical publicist whose husband was art critic Thomas Craven.

-During the 1930s, Throckmorton and Brenon’s Greenwich Village apartment became an after-hours salon for thespians, artists, and intellectuals such as Noël Coward, Norman Bel Geddes, Eugene O'Neill, and E.E.
+During the 1930s, Throckmorton's and Brenon's Greenwich Village apartment became an after-hours salon for thespians, artists, and intellectuals such as Noël Coward, Norman Bel Geddes, Eugene O'Neill, and E.E.
 Cummings.
 Their politically leftward salon notably raised funds for the Republican faction during the Spanish Civil War.